This post may contain affiliate links, view our disclosure policy.

-It has been 3 months since I published my blog Travel With A Plan.
-If you’re like me, by this point you are starting to wonder how to make money with a blog for beginners?
+If you’re like me, by this point you’re probably starting to wonder how to make money with a blog for beginners?

-In the spirit of transparency and in helping others who are in the same (new blogger) shoes, I am keeping a diary of my blogging experience.
-My diary is in the form of this blog post.
+In the spirit of transparency and in helping others who are in the same (new blogger) shoes, I am keeping a diary of my blogging experience in real-time.

 My hope is that you will find encouragement in my strategies and progress.
-Perhaps you’ll leave feeling really good because your new blog is crushing my stats!
+Or, perhaps you’ll leave feeling really good because your new blog is crushing my stats!

 Either way is a win!